powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 Tests from https://github.com/riscv/riscv-tests/tree/master/isa/

 Powdr partially implements riscv32imac userspace ISA.
-One major difference is that our zkVM "text" section doesn't have a 1-to-1 correspondence to the RISC-V instructions section, so we don't support any kind of arithmetic over `.text` label and addresses, nor alignment or spacing directives in `.text` sections.
+One major difference is that the code in our zkVM is interpreted at a higher abstraction level than the binary representation of a RISC-V "text" section, and we use code labels as absolute references, not relative to the PC like in binary format RISC-V. Thus labels in code sections are treated as opaque values, and we don't support any kind of arithmetic over `.text` label and addresses, nor alignment or spacing directives in `.text` sections.
 Most unsupported instructions are related to this limitation.

 Following there is a list of tests from the test suite that we do not support: